equivalent/scrapbook2/archive/blogs/2016-09-cors-rails-assets-cdn-heroku.md

 > One more thing, Origin header must be present othervise AWS S3 will not
 > respond with Access-Control-Allow-Origin

-Again CDN like Cloudfront will just cache whatever header S3 will return with the assets.
-So if S3 returns the header, CDN will to (you may need to wait a bit, or invalidate the cache in CDN to see the result)
+Again **CDN like Cloudfront will just cache whatever header S3 will return with the assets.
+So if S3 returns the header, CDN will to (you may need to wait a bit, or invalidate the cache in CDN to see the result)**

+> To invalidate Cloudfront cache, go to `AWS Console Web interface > Cloudfront > pick your CDN > Distribution Settings > Invalidations > Create invalidation`.
+Then specify what to invalidate in CDN.
+To invalidate everything just save `*`.
+To invalidate just a portion of assets `uploads/puctures/*`.
+Depending how many items are in CDN the invalidation may take several hours/days to apply so make sure you invalidate something for debugging first and then invalidate all to fix everything.

 ##### Common issues: